druce/druce.github.io/_posts/2024-07-28-levels-to-this-game.md

 	- Identify the most popular topics today.
 	- Use ChatGPT to summarize individual stories in the most popular topics.
 	- Use ChatGPT to take the summaries and write a newsletter about today's news in AI.
-- More complex multi-turn agents: Use tools to make a financial [market question answering](https://www.youtube.com/watch?v=zOOP7DBiwzs) chatbot with or a [ReAct](https://til.simonwillison.net/llms/python-react-pattern) workflow.
+- More complex multi-turn agents: Make a financial [market question answering](https://www.youtube.com/watch?v=zOOP7DBiwzs) chatbot with a larger set of tools or a [ReAct](https://til.simonwillison.net/llms/python-react-pattern) workflow.

 You can of course, use coding tools like GitHub Copilot to build level 4 tools.
 Now we are inching toward level 5.